• Skip to primary navigation

 • Printable Recipe

-Raw sauerkraut implements wild fermentation process instead of the use of heat.
+Raw sauerkraut implements a wild fermentation process instead of the use of heat.

-Preserved sauerkraut in jars are not live foods.
+Preserved sauerkraut in jars is not a live food.
 That sauerkraut has been processed at high heat, destroying all friendly bacteria.
 Sure, it may still come with health benefits but it will be absent of live probiotics and enzymes.

 Raw sauerkraut uses lacto-fermentation, a process where sugars and starches in the cabbage is converted to lactic acid by various species of the good bacteria.